 As visitors travel among the villages and islands, they can see many different arts and crafts.
 The most unique arts and crafts are found in the more remote islands and villages.
 If you find something that you want in these areas, get it while you can.
 You may not have a second chance.

-Visitors to Indonesia have a variety of options available for shopping—from luxurious indoor malls in Jakarta to sidewalk stalls, which are found throughout the country.
 For the most part, the prices for products and services in Indonesia are very reasonable and the experience of dealing with local merchants is entertaining and rewarding.

 In supermarkets, department stores, pharmacies, and other formal stores, the prices are fixed and bargaining is not a factor.
 Elsewhere, bargaining is customary and expected.
 In these situations, the art is to start with an offer that is about half the asking price and slowly increase your bid until a compromise is reached.
 It helps to smile while bargaining and remember that many vendors work hard every day just to feed their families.
 Therefore, don’t bargain beyond reason to save a small amount of money that you will never miss.
 Some travelers take bargaining on as sport and are willing to humiliate vendors in an attempt to get a lower price that they can brag about among friends and family when they return to the beach.